Download and print as a PDFDownload

 Eat as normal and keep well hydrated.

-The results from your scan will be sent to the consultant who referred you within 10 working days.
-If you have any enquiries regarding your results please contact the department where the referral was originally made.
+The report will be sent to your referring doctor.
+They will contact you to discuss the results.
+If you have any enquiries regarding your results please contact the department where the referral was originally made

 The radioactive tracer administered will expose you to a small amount of ionising radiation, consistent with the desired diagnostic outcome.
 The risks are very low and the benefits of having the results from the MAG3 scan greatly outweigh the risk.